CodeChain-io/codechain/spec/Staking.md

 The vote initiator should collect the signatures through the off-chain.

 This transaction increases the `seq` of `Metadata` and changes the `params` of `Metadata`.
+The changed parameters are applied from the next block that the changing transaction is included.

 ### Action
 `[ 0xFF, metadata_seq, new_parameters, ...signatures ]`